imperfectlink/VenetianBlindKit/docs/source/headrail.rst

 Headrail Cutoff
 ----

-This is the exact point meaasured from the center that you want to have the headrail object extend from.
+This is the exact point measured from the center that you want to have the headrail object extend from.

 |